Resources

 A leading platform for creative work across graphic design, illustration, photography, and art direction.
 Their editorial coverage highlights emerging and established practitioners, giving you a broad view of how visual culture is evolving outside of architecture.
 Useful for expanding your frame of reference when developing your portfolio's graphic identity and visual language.

-AIGA's editorial arm covers how design intersects with technology, culture, and daily life.
-The writing goes deeper than trend reports, examining the thinking behind design decisions.
-For architecture students, it provides critical context for understanding graphic design as a discipline with its own rigor, and how that rigor can inform the way you present spatial work on a page.
+AIGA's editorial arm covers design in the context of technology, culture, and everyday life.
+The writing goes deeper than trend reports.
+It looks at the thinking behind design decisions.
+For architecture students, it is a good reminder that graphic design is its own discipline, and understanding it will make your portfolio layouts stronger.

 A visual discovery engine that remains one of the fastest ways to build mood boards and collect graphic references.
 Search for portfolio layouts, cover designs, color palettes, and typographic pairings.
 Use it as a starting point for assembling a visual direction, but be deliberate about moving from collection to curation — knowing what to leave out is as important as what you gather.